What is a Pine Rockland?

 What's the catch?

 Restoration is hard work.
 We would hate to see all that money and hard work go to waste.
-That is why landowners are required to sign a cooperative agreement with IRC and the U.S. Fish and Wildlife Service.
-This agreement states that you will not develop on land actively managed by IRC for 10 years.
-It also states that if you change your mind during that period and refuse IRC’s assistance, you will be required to reimburse us for the amount that has been spent on your land.
-This is our way of ensuring that you are committed to restoring your land and keeping it healthy in the future.
+That is why landowners may be required to sign a cooperative agreement for up to 10 years.
+It also states that if you change your mind during that period and no longer want to part of the progam, you will be required to reimburse us for the amount that has been spent on your land.
+This is our way of ensuring that you are committed to restoring your land and keeping it healthy into the future.

 How do I sign up?

 Since 1984, IRC has been dedicated to the protection, restoration, and long-term management of biodiversity.
-As a south Florida-based nonprofit, we aim to prevent regional extinctions of rare plants, animals, and ecosystems.
-For a quarter of a century, we have worked to preserve south Florida’s natural heritage through partnerships with local, state, federal, and nonprofit agencies.
-We believe in the value of our regional ecosystem and remain committed to its conservation.
+As a South Florida-based nonprofit, we aim to prevent regional extinctions of rare plants, animals, and ecosystems.
+For more than a quarter of a century, we have worked to preserve South Florida’s natural heritage through partnerships with local, state, and federal agencies, and nonprofit organizations.
+We believe in the value of our regional ecosystems and remain committed to their conservation.
 Please join us in this endeavor!